- Democratic Member of the U.S. House of Representatives

 Accepting the notion that the greenhouse gas emissions associated with human industrial activity are responsible for potentially catastrophic “climate change,” Payne states that “green jobs and training must be a priority for the future of New Jersey.”
 Toward that end, he has proposed a Green Jobs Act designed to increase access to loans for “green small businesses” that “retrofit buildings, install and replace solar panels, regulate waste, [and] clean up contamination.”

 In November 2014, Payne was outraged by a Ferguson, Missouri grand jury’s decision not to prosecute a local white police officer who, some three months earlier, had shot and killed an 18-year-old black male named Michael Brown in an altercation that subsequently set off a massive national movement protesting an alleged epidemic of police brutality against African Americans.
 Payne said he was “deeply disappointed in the grand jury’s decision,” which he viewed as “a tremendous miscarriage of justice that reminds everyone, of every age and race, that we still have incredible hatred and prejudice to overcome in our nation.”

-In early 2015, Payne objected strenuously when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress about the gravity of the growing Iranian nuclear threat and his “profound disagreement” with the negotiated deal that the Obama Administration was pursuing with Iran.
+In early 2015, Payne objected strenuously when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress about the gravity of the growing Iranian nuclear threat and his strong opposition to the negotiated deal that the Obama Administration was pursuing with Iran.
 Charging that “Speaker Boehner’s unilateral invitation to Prime Minister Netanyahu was a breach of protocol” that “undermine[d]” U.S.-Israeli relations by “bringing partisan politics into the mix,” Payne decided to boycott Netanyahu’s speech.